Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *b) The ability to regulate and authorize the usage of Entity - 004 has been fully delegated to the Innovation Department directorate.*

+*c) Members of the Task Force Detachment "The Crazies" internally ranking "Pointman" have been granted the ability to permit the usage of entities for other members belonging to "The Crazies".*

 4) Corporation Personnel below Classification - A are to follow proper attire rules, to which extent may be enforced.

 *a) Any article worn must not be immature, inappropriate, or subversive in any form from all distances.*